 PLEASE NOTE: Until further notice, the Intensive English program will not accept new students.

 How to Participate in Success First

-In addition, for Reading and Writing students, Project L.O.U.D.
+For Reading and Writing and Accelerated students, Project L.O.U.D.
 (Literacy Outreach in Urban Districts) pairs Donnelly students with at-risk elementary students at public and Catholic schools in the urban core of Kansas City, Kansas.
 The Donnelly students read age-appropriate books to the elementary students and also serve as culturally responsive role models, giving minority and low-income students the opportunity to interact with college students.
 Project L.O.U.D. reinforces the idea that reading is a lifelong skill and that going to college is a goal within reach for these elementary school students.

 Sunita K. is an example of a student for whom the Success First program was an excellent first step in her college journey.
 She enrolled at Donnelly College right after graduating from high school and started in the Success First Intensive English class in fall 2018, then moved on to Success First Reading and Writing in spring 2019.
 Thanks to her hard work and positive attitude, Sunita made excellent progress and was ready to enroll in college-level classes, including Composition I in fall 2019.
 Sunita continues to excel both as a student and as a member of the Donnelly community.
 Sunita serves on Student Senate and was recently named a Dragon Scholar.
 She is working with the Admissions Team to recruit future Donnelly students.